Gwynne Shipman

 Gwynne Shipman (born Beulah McDonald; November 8, 1909 – September 11, 2005) was an American film actress.
 She was married to the screenwriter Barry Shipman.
-They had a daughter Nina, who became an actress.
+They had a daughter Nina, who became an actress, and twin sons, Michael and Noel.

+Shipman was an actress and dancer at Paramount Studios until 1949.
+Her film debut came in Trail Dust (1936).

+In 1935, Shipman broke her collarbone and two ribs when a horse threw her.